4 min read

 All of the above, provide some basic practical rules that have to be followed in any Audit (and probably not only in the construction industry).

-If the audittee is someone within the project, it’s always helpful before the Audit , to have a friendly chat with your colleague on what will be checked and how.
+If the audittee is someone within the project, it’s always helpful before the Audit , to have a friendly chat with your colleague about what will be checked and how.

-The Auditor should also have in mind that the output has always have to be compared with something similar in the Project (extremely important when auditing subcontractors) so that a base line is set up.
+The Auditor should also have in mind that the output has always have to be compared with something similar in the Project (extremely important when auditing subcontractors) so that a baseline is set.